Shaivpidadi/hacker-house-protocol/README.md

 4.  **Lowest Priority: Privy**
     - Serves as the wallet connector.
 It can be easily swapped with other solutions and does not handle sensitive user data.

----

-### Immediate Next Actions

-1.  **Configure Payment Token:**

-    - Set the deployed `hyPYUSD` address in the application configuration as the default for new listings.

-2.  **Publish Subgraph:**

-    - Scaffold `subgraph.yaml`, `schema.graphql`, and event mappings.
-    - Deploy to The Graph Studio, pointing to the HHP contract on Arbitrum Sepolia.
-    - Refactor the frontend to use GraphQL queries instead of direct RPC calls.

-3.  **Implement HHP Frontend Calls:**

-    - **Create Listing:** Integrate the IPFS upload script with the `createListing` contract call.
-    - **Create Reservation:**
-      - If proof is required, call the verifier endpoint to get the signature.
-      - Otherwise, send a blank proof.
-    - **Fund Reservation:**
-      - If the user's `hyPYUSD` balance is insufficient, display a "Bridge with Hyperlane" modal.
-      - Otherwise, implement the `approve` and `fundReservation` flow.

-4.  **Build Verifier Service (if needed):**

-    - Create a simple Node.js endpoint (`POST /attest`) that takes a `user` and `listingId`, verifies their POAP on Gnosis, and returns the EIP-712 signature.

-5.  **Implement Builder Payout:**
-    - Add a simple UI button for hosts to call `withdraw(reservationId, to)`, displaying the fee split data fetched from the subgraph.